The Importance of Positive Reinforcement!

 Published on: January 24, 2017

-January is National Train Your Dog Month, started by the Association of Professional Dog Trainers in 2010 to bring awareness to the importance of socialization and training.
-They emphasis the fact that training your dog can be both easy and fun!
+The Importance of Positive Reinforcement – January is National Train Your Dog Month, started by the Association of Professional Dog Trainers in 2010 to bring awareness to the importance of socialization and training.
+They emphasize the fact that training your dog can be both easy and fun!
 Many people get new dogs and puppies for the holidays, so January is the perfect time to embark on training, whether it’s starting from scratch or polishing up already developed skills.

 One great training method is the use of positive reinforcement.
 Positive reinforcement focuses on the use of treats and praise to reward your dog for doing something the way you want them to.
 The reward makes them more likely to repeat the good behavior again.

 One of the keys to successful reinforcement is timing.
 The reward you’re using should be given immediately after the appropriate action is performed, otherwise, your pet may not make the correct association.
 Using a clicker training tool to mark the correct behavior can also be helpful.
 This way, you can improve your own timing and your dog will better understand the connection between the correct behavior and the reward.